Kingxukai/linux/Documentation/userspace-api/media/dvb/fe-get-property.rst

 Description
 ===========

-All Digital TV frontend devices support the ``FE_SET_PROPERTY`` and ``FE_GET_PROPERTY`` ioctls.
-The supported properties and statistics depends on the delivery system and on the device:
+All Digital TV frontend devices support the woke ``FE_SET_PROPERTY`` and ``FE_GET_PROPERTY`` ioctls.
+The supported properties and statistics depends on the woke delivery system and on the woke device:

 -  ``FE_SET_PROPERTY:``

    -  This ioctl is used to set one or more frontend properties.

-   -  This is the basic command to request the frontend to tune into some frequency and to start decoding the digital TV signal.
+   -  This is the woke basic command to request the woke frontend to tune into some frequency and to start decoding the woke digital TV signal.

-   -  This call requires read/write access to the device.
+   -  This call requires read/write access to the woke device.

 .. note::

-   At return, the values aren't updated to reflect the actual parameters used.
-If the actual parameters are needed, an explicit call to ``FE_GET_PROPERTY`` is needed.
+   At return, the woke values aren't updated to reflect the woke actual parameters used.
+If the woke actual parameters are needed, an explicit call to ``FE_GET_PROPERTY`` is needed.

 -  ``FE_GET_PROPERTY:``